 What Wittgenstein’s Ruler says is, “Unless you have confidence in the ruler’s reliability, if you use a ruler to measure a table you may also be using the table to measure the ruler.”
 It’s a fun metaphor about the role of measurement and observation in how we learn and think.
-To me, it’s also shorthand for the power of bias in controlling our thinking.
 With enough data on our political leanings, our educational background, and a few other factors, it’s easy to extrapolate what we think about any particular issue with accuracy.

 Nassim Taleb, author of Fooled by Randomness, coined the term Wittgenstein’s Ruler, but the concept itself is derived from the writings of early 20th-century philosopher Ludwig Wittgenstein, who has always been a favorite of mine.
 I believe the reference from Wittgenstein where Taleb adopted the expression is on p.
 191 of the Philosophical Investigations, which says:

 One judges the length of a rod and may look for and find some method of judging it more exactly or more reliably.
 So – you say – what is judged here is independent of the method of judging it.
 What length is cannot be defined by the method of determining length.
 To think like this is a mistake. . . .
 And one wants to compare ‘ever more accurate measurements of length’ with the nearer and nearer approach to an object.
 But in certain cases it is, and in certain cases it is not, clear what ‘approaching nearer to the length of the object” means.